banerjee-souvik/parcel-pilot/README.md

 [`design.md`](./design.md) (product/UX reasoning), [`tech-design.md`](./tech-design.md)
 (implementation spec).

-**Status:** early build — chat loop, guardrails, and tracing are working end-to-end locally.
-Structured UI cards, stream resumption, the confirm/cancel HTTP endpoints, and the evals suite are still in progress.
-This README will get a proper setup/deploy section once the app is deployable.
+**Status:** chat loop, guardrails, tracing, the structured UI (timeline/date-picker/confirm/success cards), the confirm/cancel endpoints, and the landing page are working end-to-end locally.
+Stream resumption and the evals suite are still in progress.
+This README will get a proper deploy section once the app is deployed.

-## Local development (current state)
+## Local development

 ```bash
 docker compose up -d        # Postgres + Redis